-The proposed residential development is detailed in the two draft plan of subdivision applications that accompany this OPA application (Figure 1).
-There is one draft plan of subdivision for the east portion of the property and one for the west portion of the property.
-The West draft plan of subdivision contains a mix of residential, mixed use, open space blocks, parks, and SWM ponds.
-The west draft plan of subdivision also contains the valleylands associated with both the Berczy creek and the Bruce creek.
-The East draft plan of subdivision contains a mix of residential, open space blocks, elementary school block, parks, and SWM ponds.
-In order to understand the potential impacts of the proposed development plan on channel morphology, an impact assessment was undertaken with respect to stormwater erosion control, in addition to road and servicing stream corridor crossings.
+The proposed residential development is detailed in the two draft plan of subdivision applications that accompany this OPA application.
+There is one draft plan of subdivision for the east portion of the property and one for the west portion of the property (Figure 1).
+The west draft plan of subdivision contains a mix of residential, mixed use, open space blocks, parks, and SWM ponds.
+The west draft plan of subdivision also contains the valleylands associated with both the Berczy Creek and the Bruce Creek.
+The east draft plan of subdivision contains a mix of residential, open space blocks, elementary school block, parks, and SWM ponds.
+In order to understand the potential impacts of the proposed development plan on channel morphology, an impact assessment was undertaken with respect to stormwater management (erosion control, SWM pond outfalls, foundation drain collectors and roof leader collectors), in addition proposed natural heritage system crossings.